stevenupton/Marshall-Cavendish-Input-Spectrum/vol1/No01/readme.md

 ![Input Vol 1 No 1](input_vol1_no1.png)

+#### Contents

++ Basic Programming 1
+  + Think of a number</br>
+    The RND function.
+IF...THEN. variables.
+INPUT

++ Machine Code 1
+  + Speed your games routines</br>
+  Some strinking graphics to introsuce machine code

++ Basic Programming 2
+  + The art of the FOR...NEST Loop</br>
+  Use the computer as a counting device and how it's used

++ Peripherals
+  + Untangling your save and loads</br>
+  How to load and save data

+#### Program File Summary

 1. Think of a number - My first BASIC program to think of a number and print out whether it's higher or lower and the number of tries when guessed right.

 2. Times tables - Random multiplication in the 12 times table.
 Keep guessing until you get it right.